Trenčín: Climate

-Trenčín lies in the north temperate zone and has a continental climate with four distinct seasons.
+Trenčín lies in the north temperate zone and has a continental climate (Dfb) with four distinct seasons.
 It is characterized by a significant variation between hot summers and cold, snowy winters.

 Tourism and sights

 The city is dominated by Trenčín Castle, which is the third-largest castle in Slovakia.
 Trenčín Castle is divided into upper and lower sections, with extensive fortifications.
 The upper castle has several palace buildings which surround the central medieval tower, which remains the highest point of the city.
 Below the castle, on the hillside, is the old parish church and a small upper square which is reached by historic covered stairs as well as by winding side streets.
 The old town has a large main square, with a large baroque church and various shops, as well as a town tower.

-The Trenčín Synagogue, built in 1913 is now a cultural center with exhibitions and concerts.
+The Trenčín Synagogue, built in 1913, is now a cultural center with exhibitions and concerts.

 Pohoda, the most visited music festival in Slovakia, has been organized in Trenčín since 1997.
 As of 2004, it takes place at the Trenčín Airport.